-We have learned that black holes are at the centre of almost every major galaxy from observations from Hubble.
+We have learned that black holes are at the center of almost every major galaxy from observations from Hubble.

 Hubble cannot take images of Earth as it is orbiting too fast for the camera’s exposure time.

-Hubble’s images that are sent back are in black and white.
-The color images are made by combining two or more black and white exposures through coloured filters.
+Hubble’s images are sent back are in black and white.
+The color images are made by combining two or more black and white exposures through colored filters.

 Hubble has captured examples of three different types of galaxies, elliptical, spiral, and irregular.